GCSE Grade Boundaries 2024: The New Grading System Explained

 • In a foundation tier paper, half of the marks should target grades 5, 4 and the top of grade 3 with the other half targeted at the bottom of grade 3 and grades 2 and 1.

 When setting these rules, Ofqual aimed to ensure sufficient challenge across the ability range.
-It does mean that higher papers now contain more demanding questions and that only around 20% of the questions on the paper are designed for grade 4.
+Higher papers now contain more demanding questions.
+Approximaltely 20% of the questions on the paper are at the grade 4 level.
 This helps to explain the low grade boundaries for a grade 4 on higher papers.

 What are the GCSE grade boundaries?